torao/iVR/README.md

 $ ansible-playbook -i hosts --connection=local site.yml
 ```

-Or, you can also configure iVR remotely from a Windows, macOS, or Linux machine that already has
-git and ansible installed.
-In this case, configure the Raspberry Pi so that you can login using ssh,
+To configure iVR from the remote machine, configure the Raspberry Pi so that you can login using ssh,
 and replace `localhost` in the [`hosts`](/torao/iVR/tree/main/hosts) file with the hostname or IP
 address of the machine you want to setup.